sleeplesseditor/TwitchStreams/README.md

 # TwitchStreams

-An experiment in the use of the Twitch API with React.
+An experiment in the creation of a basic Twitch clone with React.